apache/flink/docs/ops/deployment/oss.md

 {:toc}

-## OSS: Open Storage Service
+## OSS: Object Storage Service

-[Aliyun Open Storage Service](https://www.aliyun.com/product/oss) (Aliyun OSS) is widely used especially among China’s cloud users, and it provides cloud object storage for a variety of use cases.
+[Aliyun Object Storage Service](https://www.aliyun.com/product/oss) (Aliyun OSS) is widely used especially among China’s cloud users, and it provides cloud object storage for a variety of use cases.

 [Hadoop file system](http://hadoop.apache.org/docs/current/hadoop-aliyun/tools/hadoop-aliyun/index.html) supports OSS since version 2.9.1.
 Now, you can also use OSS with Fink for **reading** and **writing data**.